MichalOpoka/ecfr/cfr/title-23-Highways/chapter-I-Federal-Highway-Administration-Department-Transportation/subchapter-G-Engineering-Traffic-Operations/part-630-Preconstruction-Procedures/subpart-A-Project-Authorization-Agreements/section-630.110.md

 (7) Signatures of officials from both the State and the FHWA and date executed.

-(c) The STD may use an electronic version of the modification of project agreement as provided by the FHWA.
+(c) The State DOT may use an electronic version of the modification of project agreement as provided by the FHWA.